R1egn/.vim/README.md

 # .vim
 All my vim settings from all my computers all in one spot!

-Issue is things shouldn't break on individual computers.

 ## restrictions
+- Things shouldn't break on individual computers.
-- A major general idea is that all file system stuff should point to the repo.
+- All file system stuff should point to the files inside the repo.
 Is that a good idea?
 Or should the repo contain scripts to push out settings to where Vim expects them.
 Or should Vim be set to look for the repo.
 - A major restriction that I have is that on my work computer IM003327 I only have OneDrive and Dropbox isn't allowed.
 - Hold up!!!!
-Why use OneDrive or Dropbox at all for syncing, it can just be a backup.
+Why use OneDrive or Dropbox at all for syncing, it can just be a backup and the main tool is Git.

-## items
+## items to track
 - \_vimrc
 - linux\_vimrc
 - /viminfo/

-## link
+## link to change
-- TODO remove from Dropbox and OneDrive and just leave a note there.
+- TODO remove from Dropbox and just leave a note there.
-- OneDrive/viminfo --> Dropbox/Documents/viminfo
 	- Dropbox/Documents/viminfo
 	- Dropbox/Documents/Handy Files/\_vimrc
-- /others?/
+- _others?_

-## computers starting with branching
+## computers
 - IM003327 This has the most settings setup.
 Really the source.
+	- DONE in branch IM003327
+	- TODO setup command line
+	- TODO this is really going to be the master branch
+- Chloe
+	- TODO linked to linux.vimrc
+	- TODO make a branch
+	- TODO Add viminfo & test
 - Steve
+	- TODO setup and make a branch
 - 2Face
-- Chloe
+	- DONE in branch 2Face

 ## ideas
 - the repo should reside under ~/.vim
-- Repo upstream in GitHub
+- Repo upstream in GitHub at https://github.com/R1egn/.vim/
 - make it Git compatible
 - make it Dropbox compatible.
 Push to here?
 No - this is not needed.
 - make it OneDrive compatible?
 No - this is not needed.

 ## todo
-- change \_vimrc to point to ~/.vim
+- change inside \_vimrc to make Vim look for vimfiles first at ~/.vim/vimfiles

 ## done
 - Acer all-in-one <--> Dropbox : both \_vimrc and /viminfo/
 - Chloe <--> Dropbox : linux\_vimrc
-- IM003327 : c:\users\dwildeboer\\_vimrc <<===>> c:\users\dwildeboer\.vim\\_vimrc
+- IM003327 : ~\_vimrc <<===>> ~\\.vim\\\_vimrc
-- IM003327 : %appdata%\Vim\vimfiles <<===>> c:\users\dwildeboer\.vim\vimfiles
+- IM003327 : %appdata%\Vim\vimfiles <<===>> c:\users\dwildeboer\\.vim\vimfiles